wahidfarid/tablecheck-weatherapp/README.md

 - I've lost quite a bit of time to setting up Razzle (apparently it doesn't support the latest v15. i could only get it working properly with LTS v14), and getting used to XState (especially unit testing it). i'm familliar with redux however i was intrigued about XState since it was mentioned in the interview and decided to try it for this task.

-- XState's react hooks don't want to play nicely with enzyme, it seems I have to jump through a bunch of loops to get it to work without raising any errors
+- XState's react hooks don't want to play nicely with enzyme.
+It's hooks fail in an SSR environment.
+The generally recommended approach for hooks in this case is to override them or skip them when the code detects there is no browser available.
+However, i've attempted this with XState and it seems that the bit i need to override is deeper in the library. i opted to not edit the actual package and work around the issue.
+I test the machines exclusively through an interpreter and not through the react components.

 - The bulk of my previous experience was with [Tyro-app](https://tyro-app.com) which had videoconferencing done over websockets and WebRTC.
 That means that it was a requirement for our users to have recent versions of their browsers, or in some cases completely avoid certain browsers such as IE/Edge as they did not support WebRTC.
 That means i didn't have a lot of experience with transpiling and polyfilling JS.
 It took me quite a bit of time and effort to get it working here, especially because i've stopped using Windows and wasn't going to dual-boot or run a VM just to confirm IE11 is working properly.
 So my development iteration was slow due to needing to use free tiers of online crossbrowser testing services